Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Methodology

-The SIM1 dataset~\cite{taamneh2017SMI1} is a public multimodal corpus acquired during a driving simulator experiment with 68 volunteers.
-Raw thermal video is stored as 16-bit frames at $640 \times 512$ pixels, $\sim$7.5 fps from a Tau 640 long-wave infrared (LWIR) camera (FLIR Commercial Systems, Goleta, CA).
-Synchronized contact-based ground truth signals include palm EDA (PEDA, in k$\Omega$), perinasal perspiration (PP and noise-reduced PP\_NR, in $^\circ$C$^2$), HR and BR.
-We select a balanced subset of eight subjects (T002, T003, T005, T014, T029, T031, T034, T036) stratified by sex and age group: four young (two female, two male) and four older (two female, two male).
-Four driving conditions are analysed per subject: practice drive (PD, $\sim$3\,min), normal driving (ND), cognitive distraction (CD), and emotional distraction (ED), each $\sim$10.7\,min.
-This yields 31 sessions (one excluded due to a missing synchronisation file).
-Since the pipeline is unsupervised, no training split is needed.
+For the demographic subgroup analyses (sex $\times$ age), we use a balanced subset of eight subjects (T002, T003, T005, T014, T029, T031, T034, T036), stratified as four young subjects (two female, two male) and four older subjects (two female, two male).
+The balanced design supports controlled subgroup comparisons and avoids sex/age imbalance in the demographic analysis.
+Four driving conditions are analyzed per subject: practice drive (PD, $\sim$3\,min), normal driving (ND), cognitive distraction (CD), and emotional distraction (ED), each $\sim$10.7\,min.
+This results in 31 analyzed sessions, since one session was excluded due to a missing synchronization file.
+Since the proposed pipeline is unsupervised, no training, validation, or test split is required.